kubernetes-sigs/gateway-api/geps/gep-713/index.md

   // PolicyReasonProgrammed is used with the "Programmed" condition when the full spec of the policy has been
   // programmed to affect the entire scope under the associated target for the status, with no parts of the
   // policy overridden during conflict resolution against other policies of the same kind.
-  // Inversily, it is used with the "Overridden" condition when the policy is not overridden due to been programmed.
+  // Inversely, it is used with the "Overridden" condition when the policy is not overridden due to been programmed.
   PolicyReasonProgrammed PolicyConditionReason = "Programmed"

   // PolicyReasonPartiallyProgrammed is used with the "Programmed" condition when parts of the policy's spec have